Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step2.md

 If you have a space setup already (for example: `yourname.iotics.space`), you can use that in the following examples instead.

-Lets begin by creating a config file based on the space `plateng.iotics.space`.
+Lets begin by creating a config file based on the space `demo.iotics.space`.

-`./iotic-spacectl init --host plateng.iotics.space`{{execute}}
+`./iotic-spacectl init --host demo.iotics.space`{{execute}}

 Behind the scenes we've created a new user identity and stored some credentials in the configuration file.